-Upon receipt of a timely request for hearing, the CEO shall deliver such request to the Chief of Staff or to the Board, depending on whose recommendation or action prompted the request for hearing.
-The CEO shall send the Practitioner special notice of the time, place and date of the hearing.
-The hearing will begin as soon as practicable, but no sooner than thirty (30) days from the date of the notice of time, place and date, unless an earlier hearing date has been specifically agreed to in writing by the parties; provided, however, that a hearing for a Practitioner who is under suspension then in effect shall, at the Practitioner's request, be held as soon as arrangements for it reasonably may be made, but not later than fifteen (15) days from the initiation of the summary suspension.
+Upon receipt of a timely request for hearing, the CAO shall deliver such request to the Chief of Staff or to the Board, depending on whose recommendation or action prompted the request for hearing.
+The CAO shall send the practitioner special notice of the time, place and date of the hearing.
+The hearing date shall not be less than thirty (30) days from the date of the notice of time, place, and date, nor more than ninety (90) days from the date of receipt of the request for hearing; provided, however, that a hearing for a practitioner who is under suspension then in effect shall, at the practitioner's request, be held as soon as arrangements for it reasonably may be made, but not later than fifteen (15) days from the date of receipt of the request for hearing.
+At least five (5) days advance notice of the date and time shall be provided to the practitioner in the event of an expedited hearing.